SinnottTM/codeclan_w15_final_project_rw/README.md

 * Search bar for map (Exact business names)

-* Database of locations within Edinburgh
+* Database of locations within Edinburgh (long & lat)

 * Allow users to locate and rate via 5 point ratings on 5 key metric for locations within the map area